Web Ref: 3548

 Step through double patio doors to a bright contemporary interior, where light walls and hard wood floors are beautifully matched with colourful wall motifs and hanging artwork.
 The open plan living/dining room exudes a homely feel, leaving you at ease and settled in short order, while the clean lines of the fully equipped kitchen will please any home chef.
 The modern feel flows throughout with spacious bedrooms of cream and grey finished with eye catching lamp shades and a sprinkling of vibrant furniture.
 Patio doors flood each bedroom with light and open onto the garden and upper terrace.

 You could not be better placed for exploring this fascinating corner of Croatia.
-Essentially rural you are at the same time within easy distance of shops, bars and some excellent restaurants at Gruda (600m) and the pretty coastal village of Molunat (12km) with its small sandy beaches.
+Essentially rural you are at the same time within easy distance of shops, bars and some excellent restaurants at Gruda (600m) and the pretty coastal village of Molunat (12km) with its small beaches.
 The larger town of Cavtat (15.9km) offers a wider selection of amenities, museums and galleries plus a ferry service into the stunning old walled city of Dubrovnik (30km).

 Pricing & Availability